 - Approximately two crore bullock carts are in use in India

 - Approximately 296 million motor vehicles are in use in India

-- Over 60 per cent of the population take advantage of motor vehicles
+- Over 60% of the population uses motorised vehicles

 - The motor vehicles act of 1988 helps in regulating proper control over this means of transport